 Common Types of Construction Injuries and Accidents

 - Falls.
 Falls are the most common construction site accident, according to the Centers for Disease Control and Prevention (CDC).
 Workers may fall from scaffolding, cranes, roofs, ladders, or other heights.
 Or they may slip and fall on oil, wood shavings, water, or other substances or objects on walking surfaces, for example.
-Falls can cause broken bones, severe head or spinal cord injuries, and other harms.
+Falls can cause broken bones, severe head or spinal cord injuries, death, and other harms.

 - Falling objects.
 In some accidents, it’s not the worker who falls.
 Instead, a load may fall from a height onto a worker.
 Or a tool may fall off a platform and hit a worker below.
 Even with appropriate safety equipment like hardhats, severe brain and spinal cord injuries can occur, as well as broken bones and other injuries.